Your First Olympic Distance Triathlon: From Zero to 51.5

 Include one open water swim if possible, practicing sighting, starts, and dealing with other swimmers nearby.
 If no open water is available, practice sighting drills in the pool and simulate race starts from the wall.

-Cycling should include at least one ride at your goal race pace—around 75-85% of maximum effort for 40 kilometers.
+Cycling should include at least one ride at your goal race pace for 40 kilometers.
 Practice your nutrition strategy during this ride.

 Running includes tempo efforts at your projected race pace for the 10K.
-These are comfortably hard—you could speak in short phrases but wouldn’t want to.
+These are comfortably hard – you could speak in short phrases but would not want to.

 Weeks 13-16: Taper and Race Week

 The final month sees training volume decrease by 20-30% while maintaining some intensity to stay sharp.
-This is when the fitness you’ve built settles in and becomes accessible for race day.
+This is when the fitness you have built settles in and becomes accessible for race day.

 Swimming for Triathlon